Kaltsoon/nosql/material/2-mongo-introduction.md

 Once you have read through the articles, test your knowledge by completing the "Introduction to MongoDB database management system" Moodle exam.
 After passing the exam, move on to the next topic in this section.

 > [!IMPORTANT]
-> Exercise 1 👨‍💻: Read the articles mentioned above.
+> Exercise 1 👨‍💻: Read the three articles mentioned above.
 Then, take and pass the "Introduction to MongoDB database management system" multiple choice Moodle exam related to the principles of the MongoDB database management system.
 You have 45 minutes to complete the exam and you can retake it two times in case you fail.

 ## Installing MongoDB on our computer